trevorwhitney/virtual_pi/README.md

 -------------------

 You will need a raspberry pi image.
 I've only tested this with Raspbian.
-Download it from the pi [downloads](http://www.raspberrypi.org/downloads/) page, exctract the directory you've cloned this repo into, and edit `boot_vm.sh` to point to your image.
+Download it from the [pi downloads](http://www.raspberrypi.org/downloads/) page, exctract the directory you've cloned this repo into, and edit `config.yml` to point to your image.

-When you're ready, first run `setup_qemu.sh`, then run `boot_vm.sh`.
+When you're ready, first run `setup_qemu.sh`, then run `rake boot`.
 This should work, but if it doesn't, use the sites referenced above to troubleshoot.